dannyshe/common-api-simulator/README.md

 ## How to run

 - step#1，run the services with docker-compose.yml.
-Take care of the platform value, it depends on different machines.
+Take care of the platform value, it depends on machines.
 ```
 docker-compose up -d
   ```